 Rav Amichai Gordin studied at Yeshivat Har Etzion for fifteen years, beginning in 1991.
 Ten years of that period were spent in the shiur of Rosh HaYeshiva Harav Aharon Lichtenstein shelit"a, whom he regards as his rebbe and his principle source of knowledge and inspiration.
 Rav Gordin taught at the Netiv Meir and Sha'alabim yeshiva high schools, serving at the latter also as deputy Rosh Yeshiva for two years.
 Together with his fellow students from Yeshivat Har Etzion, Rav Chaimi Navon and Rav Shimoni Garti, he led the project of publishing Shiurei Harav Lichtenstein.
 In 2007 he joined the Yeshivat Har Etzion staff, and currently teaches 2nd year (shana bet) students.

-Rav Yair Kahn [YHE '77] head of the Overseas Students Program, has been a Ram at Yeshivat Har Etzion since 1987.
+Rav Yair Kahn [YHE '77] head of the Post College Students Program, has been a Ram at Yeshivat Har Etzion since 1987.
 He teaches an Israeli shiur, one into which the Overseas students integrate comfortably.
 Rav Kahn has been the coordinator of the Virtual Beit Midrash Gemara Iyun Shiur for several years.
 Originally from NY, Rav Kahn studied at Chaim Berlin, Yeshiva University, and Yeshivat Har Etzion.
 Rav Kahn is also the editor of the Shiurei Hagrid series published by the Toras Horav Foundation and Mossad Harav Kook.

 Rav Elyakim Krumbein came on aliya from New York in 1973 following his studies at Yeshiva College, joining the Kollel at Yeshivat Har Etzion.
 He has been teaching at Yeshiva since 1981, currently heading the Tochnit Bekiut.
 He also served as a Pedagogic Advisor at the Herzog College, supervising the fieldwork of third-year Herzog College students.
 Rav Krumbein's guides for self-study on the Bavot, Ketubot and other Massechtot are widely used by Yeshiva students and alumni.
 He is the author of Sho'el K'inyan, two volumes of study guides on Gittin and Kiddushin.
 He recently published Musar for Moderns (KTAV), an introductory course in musar for the contemporary Jew.